Best Ukulele Pickup: Buying Guide

 Active vs. Passive

-An active Pickup offers consistency but is heavier and usually requires professional installation to make room for the battery.
-Passive Pickup is lighter and gives a fuller sound, but you’ll need an external amp.
+Active Pickup is more reliable but usually heavier and requires professional installation for the battery.
+Passive Pickup is lighter and gives a bigger sound, however it needs an external amplifier.

 Installation

-6. Once you’re down with modifications, remove the tape from your body.
+6. Once you’re done with the adjustments, take off the tape from your body.

 Conclusion